 During the 1970s we began to grow beyond our initial area of operation in Hackney and started to provide affordable homes in the boroughs of Enfield and Tower Hamlets.
 In the 1980s we completed our first new build projects.
-We also began to provide homes in Waltham Forest.
+We then began to expand across north and east London, into boroughs such in Camden, Haringey, Islington and Waltham Forest.

 Our first supported housing schemes

 In 1999 the residents of the Barnsbury Estate in Islington voted to become Newlon residents in our first stock transfer.
-There are nearly 700 homes on the Barnsbury Estate, which we manage in partnership with BELMO, a tenant led management organisation.
+There are nearly 700 homes and a popular community centre on the Barnsbury Estate, which we continue to manage today.

-As well as affordable rented housing we provide Shared Ownership properties – part-buy part-rent homes to help people get onto the property ladder for the first time, and affordable rented homes for Key Workers.
+As well as affordable rented housing we provide Shared Ownership properties – part-buy part-rent homes to help people who cannot afford to buy a home outright to get onto the property ladder for the first time.

 In 1992 we completed our first Shared Ownership scheme at Limehouse Basin, E14.
 The £2.5 million development on Horseferry Road comprises 42 homes, many overlooking the River Thames.
 In 2008 we completed our first Social HomeBuy, a government initiative, helping people to buy the homes they live in.

 For more details of our available Shared Ownership schemes please visit the Newlon Living website.

 We are proud that much of our history has been as a partner in large-scale regeneration projects, whether it is turning derelict buildings into new homes or transforming whole areas.

 In 2003 Newlon signed up as the lead housing association partner in the ‘Arsenal on the move’ regeneration project, around the football club’s old stadium.
 Initially 439 affordable homes were to be provided, but we now have 1,500 homes across the Arsenal Regeneration Area.